James Foley (journalist): Legacy

+In 2014, Foley's family started the James W. Foley Legacy Fund to work in three areas: "building a resource center for families of American hostages and fostering a global dialog on governmental policies in hostage crises; supporting American journalists reporting from conflict zones and promoting quality educational opportunities for urban youth."
 The James W. Foley Legacy Foundation (JWFLF) was established following his death.
 His family and friends felt challenged to continue his legacy of commitment to the truth and compassion for those without a voice.
 The foundation seeks to "advocate for the safe return of Americans taken hostage [and] educate student journalists about staying safe in dangerous situations."